 Types of Customised LASIK

 This is customisation taken to the next level.
 It is a personalised vision correction treatment, which uses a computerised device called a corneal topographer to measure a patient’s individual cornea, examining specific corneal irregularities (called aberrations) and calculating how to best improve their vision (in excess of simply correcting what is in the patients’ glasses).
 It would appear to have better results in providing lower aberrations, accurate outcomes and improved quality of vision.
-This procedure, sometimes called Contoura, is the main LASIK mode we use at VISTAeyes.
+This procedure, sometimes called Contoura, is the main type of LASIK we use at VISTAeyes.
 We have pioneered the procedure and I have presented on it several times in Australia and overseas.
-Admittedly, it is more complex and costly for surgeons to perform topography-guided LASIK than the non-customised LASIK, but we believe the benefits, to those patients who are suitable, are worth it.
+Admittedly, it is more complex and costly for surgeons to perform topography-guided LASIK than the non-customised or standard LASIK, but we believe the benefits, to those patients who are suitable, are worth it.

 Wavefront-Guided LASIK (WFG)